 Ms. Smith served as a Director in the Human Resource Development & Training department with the Manitoba Métis Federation.
 She was part of a team, involved in regular negotiations between the Federation and the federal government.

 She also served as a Human Rights Investigator with Manitoba Justice and was appointed as the Vice-Chair of the Manitoba Human Rights Commission.
 After the Manitoba flood of 2011, Ms. Smith was appointed to the Lake Manitoba/Lake St. Martin Regulation Review Committee.

 Ms. Smith attended Red River Community College where she received a certificate in Child Care.
 She also completed courses at Harvard University in Negotiations and Nation Building.
 She speaks English, French and Michif French, one of the languages of the Métis peoples of Canada.

 Jeff Zweig joined the Partnership’s Board of Directors in June 2016 and serves on the Performance Committee.

-Mr. Zweig is currently a member of the Board of Governors of the Business Council of British Columbia.
-He has served on a number of Boards in the past including the Canadian Mental Health Association in Lambton County, Canico Resource Corporation, and a variety of joint ventures in the resource industry.
+Mr. Zweig is currently a member of the Board of Governors and Executive Committee of the Business Council of British Columbia, and sits on the Board of the Council of Forest Industries.
+He has served on a number of for-profit and not-for-profit Boards in the past.

 Mr. Zweig holds an honours Bachelor of Arts, a Bachelor of Laws, and a Master of Business Administration from the University of Western Ontario.